Amazing and Surprising Feta Cheese Substitutes You Can Add to Your Dishes

 We’re pretty sure the French will not be happy about this swap.
 However, Roquefort can replace feta since it has a similar flavor (it’s made from sheep’s milk).

 It also has a tangy taste, a similar odor, albeit stronger than its Greek counterpart, and a crumbly texture.
-This blue cheese can easily be added to any recipe: in salads, in gratinated crusts, all over pizzas and pastas and in sweet and salty desserts.
+This blue cheese can easily be added to any recipe: in salads, in gratinated crusts, all over pizzas and pasta, and in sweet and salty desserts.
 Oh, yum!

 This Mexican cheese is more similar to parmesan but can equally substitute feta as well.
 Made from cow’s milk, it has a crumbly texture and a stronger, more pungent aroma than parmesan.